jtc-justice/Jtc-justice/README.md

 ---

-### 3. Further Studies in Mechatronics in Italy with DeLorenzo S.p.a
+### 3. Further Studies in Mechatronics in Italy with DeLorenzo S.p.a in Italy 2019
 ![Drone Satellite](https://github.com/jtc-justice/Engineering_Projects_/blob/main/Italy.jpg)

 ---